patrickhaddadteaching/TRNG_ex3/README.md

 ## How to launch the exercise ?
+* We can execute this exercise on [Colab](https://colab.research.google.com/github/patrickhaddadteaching/TRNG_ex3/blob/main/TRNG_ex3_nb.ipynb)
-The exercise is a jupyter notebook compatible with voila.
+* The exercise is a jupyter notebook compatible with voila.
 The following libraries are required:
     * numpy
     * h5py
     * matplotlib
 ## Examples of procedures to execute the exercise with different systems.
 1. Windows
     * First of all, Let clone this repositorie